 Developing effective systems and processes that keep pupils safe, make best use of resources, build capacity and improve the organisation, with a commitment to working in partnership with others in a climate of mutual challenge and support.

 We recognise the importance of providing leaders with the skills and support they need in each of these areas to fulfil their role to the highest standard.
-Our leadership offer develops the specific knowledge, skills and competencies relevant to each leadership role and builds the capacity to take on increasing responsibility, accountability and complexity throughout a leadership career.

 We regard leadership as a skill that is needed from day one as a teacher.
 Class teachers lead in their classrooms and are working with a range of support staff, so the development of leadership skills needs to start early in a teacher’s career.
 We provide a broad range of CPD to support career pathways for excellent and aspirational teachers from Initial Teacher Training and the Early Career Framework to early leadership and on to a range of leadership roles within and across schools.
 With our partner organisations we provide access to the full programme of National Professional Qualifications (NPQs).